 - ice cream or whipped cream, for serving

-- Preheat oven to 350ºF.
+- Preheat the oven to 350ºF.
 Grease a 8X8 baking dish with butter or nonstick cooking spray.

 - In a large bowl mix together berries, sugar, cornstarch, and lemon juice.
 Spread in prepared baking dish.
 Set aside.

-- Whisk together gluten free flour, sugar, baking powder, and salt.
+- Whisk together the flour, sugar, baking powder, and salt.
 Add the chilled butter pieces to the flour mixture.
 Use a pastry blender, fork, or fingers to cut butter into the flour until small, crumbly pieces remain.

-- Gently stir in milk and vanilla extract until no flour pockets remain.
-Pat dough into flat rounds and place on top of fruit filling.
+- Gently stir in the milk and vanilla extract until no flour pockets remain.
+Pat the dough into flat rounds and place on top of fruit filling.
 It is fine if fruit is showing through.

 - If desired, use a pastry brush to brush milk on top of biscuits and sprinkle with coarse sugar.
 Bake for 35-40 minutes, or until biscuits start to brown and toothpick inserted in middle comes out clean.
 Serve warm with ice cream or whipped cream.